 Phi-coefficient

-The phi-coefficient is the unit for the strength of cohesion between two dichotomy variables, so only for a 2x2-table.
+The phi-coefficient is a value that indicates the strength of cohesion between two dichotomy variables, so only for a 2x2-table.

 The formula of the phi-coefficient